kovacsv/dotbim-archicad/README.md

 ### Use

-The export functinality is available from two places:
+The export functionality is available at two places:
 - `File > Save As...`
 - `File > Interoperability > Export Dotbim File...`